sshi27/QuantumRouting/README.md

 - `quantum/Plot.kt`         generates all simulation figure data
 - `quantum/Analytical.kt`   generates all analytical figure data

+## Hardware and Software requirements.

+Hardware requirements:
+A commodity server or a virtual/cloud/hosted server with the hardware:
+  - Internet access
+  - 16GiB RAM
+  - A powerful CPU, e.g., Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz
+  - 1.8GiB HDD/SSD available for logging and plotting

+Software requirements:
+  - Any OS with lasted Docker and Git installed.
+For completeness, we put the installation steps later in the PS.

 ## Run demo with GUI

 ```bash